How to Connect Software Without APIs

 Option 3: Use a Browser-Native Agent Platform

 A more reliable approach is to use a purpose-built platform designed specifically for connecting to login-gated systems.
-This is what Deck does.
+Such a service provides the resources needed for efficient integration and improves the speed of connecting disparate systems.
+This is what Deck's browser-native automation platform does.

 Instead of building one-off automation scripts, Deck provides a unified API that gives your product access to any web system — regardless of whether it has an official API.
 The platform handles everything that makes web automation hard: